Mason-17/notes/README.md

 # notes
-My notes about everything, mostly about linux.
+My notes about everything, mostly linux.
+There should be regular updates.